luusi/digital-twins-composition-in-smart-manufacturing-via-markov-decision-processes/README.md

 - Then, click on ```Go to the Developer Console```, ```Things``` where there is the list of Digital Twins to edit, select the specific Things to modify, click on the ```JSON``` button and finally on the ```Edit``` button.

-- **Note that** the target Digital Twin cannot be modified, because it is linear and represents the step to follow in order to produce ceramics.
+- **Note that:** the target Digital Twin cannot be modified, because it is linear and represents the step to follow in order to produce ceramics.

 - Services Digital Twins can be modified.
 Both ```attributes``` and ```features``` contain the transition function, but since the ```attributes``` field contains the transition function when the machine is not yet used, cannot be edited.